hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That they contrive to make all dancers pay.
 >
-> When you go in, your hat or cloak they take,
+> When you go in[^208], your hat or cloak they take,
 >
 > Then on the wearer a demand they make

->
+[^208]: Much time and trouble were formerly bestowed by the dancing master in teaching the use and management of the hat, particularly how to eater a room with it, and the proper mode of carrying it when not used in the dancing; but modern Professors are now spared that trouble, by their servants demanding the hats previous to admission to the ball room — the profits arising from this practice, have induced them to dispense with this part of ball room etiquette.

 > Of certain money, as the usual fee —
 >
 > To pay it ere you dance, you must agree.